eclipse/kuksa.val/kuksa_apps/s3/readme.md

 }
 ```

-You may now run S3 uploader, wait for some seconds until you see `update file kuksa[...].parquet to s3://kuksa/kuksa[...].parquet`:
+You may now run S3 uploader, wait for some seconds until you see `Upload file kuksa[...].parquet to s3://kuksa/kuksa[...].parquet`:

 ```console
 $ python s3_uploader.py